n26/psd2-tpp-docs/doc/fallback-aisp.md

 > :warning: On a `401` response the TPP has to refresh tokens.
 **Note:**
-Receiving a `401` indicates that the usage of access and refresh tokens is not as defined in "Validity of access &amp; refresh tokens" paragraph.
+Receiving a `401` indicates that the usage of access and refresh tokens is not as defined in [Validity of access
+> &amp; refresh tokens](./fallback-aisp.md#validity-of-access--refresh-tokens).

 ## Account & User information